AdaCore/learn/intro_to_ada.rst

         --  Call to Nested
     end Main;

+.. gusthoff: Is this really the best place to mention nested procedures?
+I'd leave them for later...

 -  You cannot declare anything outside of a declarative region.
 If you need to scope variables in a subprogram, you can introduce a new declarative region with the ``declare`` block